 |Allow||Check sections to be accessible from the guest account.
 At least one section must be checked.|

-Visit the Activity page to keep track of what Deskman does: applied restrictions, blocked applications, filtered websites and plenty of other useful information.
+Visit the Activity page to view the activity log: applied restrictions, blocked applications, filtered websites and plenty of other useful information.
 Use the search box to find specific entries.

 Logged events are automatically deleted after 30 days.
 If you want to keep them, go to Settings and check the Store logs option.
 Thus, Deskman will automatically export your daily logs to CSV and keep them in the data directory.